ClaytonReardon/Debian-Setup/README.md

 It will then configure all these programs, import my .zshrc, and set the default user shell to Zsh.

-I mainly made this script to have a good time practicinng some bash scripting.
+I mainly made this script to have a good time practicing some bash scripting.